paulpham157/cyberdesk/cyberdesk-architecture.md

 - **Gateway Service**
   - Single entry point into the cluster
   - CRUD endpoints for CyberdeskInstance K8s resources
-  - Endpoint to route files / commands to running VMs
+  - Endpoint to route commands to running VMs
   - Exposed for public access from the FastAPI backend, via K8s External Service

 - **Instance Operator**